Deviantcoin/Deviant-Miscellaneous/common/Deviant_staking.md

 2.3 | ![setaccount](/images/cli-set-account.png)
 2.3 | ![sendfrom2](/images/cli-send-others.png)

-There is not a formula to calculate the optimal size of inputs.
+There is no formula to calculate the optimal size of inputs.
 It depends on the values staking on the network.
-Also optimal size is not a constant and it changes with time.<br />
+Also. optimal size is not a constant and it changes with time.<br />
 Sharing experience about staking with other users may improve the staking experience.
 ### Start staking
 Unlock the wallet for staking:<br />